 She is now focussed on getting her more comprehensive works into the public arena.
 She is currently seeking a publisher for her memoir: Bookends, while working on two subsequent manuscripts.

 Kathryn’s writing journey began in childhood.
 She wrote her first little ‘book’ at the age of eight – on the back of forms discarded from her father’s workplace, tied together with string and encased in cardboard from the back of her mother’s almost empty writing pad.

 Following teenage years of writing poetry and short stories, and spasmodic writings during her mothering years, she joined the Fellowship of Australian Writers (FAW) in 1982, instigated the Lambing Flat Regional of FAW the same year, and has been a member of various professional writing organisations ever since.

-She attended workshops and training courses on a range of writing subjects, offered by: FAW (Lambing Flat/Young, Manly and Blue Mountains branches), Australian Writers’ Centre (previously Sydney Writers’ Centre), NSW Writers’ Centre, Varuna Writers’ Centre, Hunter Writers’ Centre, Australian Writers’ Guild, Australian National Playwrights’ Centre, Poets’ Union and Faber Writing Academy.
+She attended workshops and training courses on a range of writing subjects, offered by: FAW (Lambing Flat/Young, Manly and Blue Mountains branches), Australian Writers’ Centre (previously Sydney Writers’ Centre), Writing NSW (previously NSW Writers’ Centre), Varuna Writers’ Centre, Hunter Writers’ Centre, Australian Writers’ Guild, Australian National Playwrights’ Centre, Poets’ Union and Faber Writing Academy.

 Since 1990, Kathryn has read her work at numerous venues and functions, often as an invited guest, including at a Sydney Writers’ Festival session at the Opera House in 1995.
 On that occasion, she represented the Blue Mountains and read from her book of poems, Family Matters, self-published in 1994 in celebration of the International Year of The Family.

 Kathryn has been guest poet on eight community radio programs across Sydney and the Blue Mountains; including 2BLU at Katoomba… where she also hosted a weekly program – Poetry Plus On The Air – for approximately five years, interviewing and showcasing the work of writers.
 This program was an off-shoot from Poetry Plus, a monthly performance venue she instigated and coordinated at Springwood for seven years.